-Before understanding how permissions are granted and how to access them, it must be understood what user categories and roles Power BI offers.
+Before understanding how permissions are granted and how to access them, you should know what user categories and roles Power BI offers.

 Power BI Roles

-You can add any user to a Power BI workspace by typing their name and then assigning them from four predetermined roles which grant various privileges and permissions.
+You can add any user to a Power BI workspace by typing their name and assigning them from four predetermined roles that grant various privileges and permissions.

 As is self-explanatory by the title, these kinds of users can view and interact with reports and dashboards without changing their contents.
 They have the lowest level of control over the data and the report.